MDLC01/brainfuck-interpreter/README.md

 # Brainfuck Interpreter

-_This is one of my first Rust programs, which explains the ugliness of the code._
+_This was one of my first Rust programs.
+Please excuse the ugly code._

 A Brainfuck interpreter that uses an intermediate representation to optimize some patterns in order to make the execution faster.